Kagura Skiing Terrain

 Terrain Parks

-Kagura has two terrain parks: a small beginners’ park at Tashiro with a wave, small kickers and easy boxes.
+Kagura has two terrain parks: a small beginners’ park at Tashiro with a slalom banked trail, wave, and small kickers.
 Over at Mitsumata is another park which is more designed for advanced riders.
 It mainly consists of a line of jumps and that’s about it.

 Advanced & Expert Skiing - On-Piste